 1. Giving provides personal satisfaction.

-There’s proof that giving not only makes you happier, you are also a happier person when you give.
-Studies also found that those who gave gifts to others or donated to charity were happier than those who spent their money on items like bills or even gifts for themselves.
+There’s proof that giving makes you happier—studies have found that those who gave gifts to others or donated to charity were happier than those who spent their money on items like bills or even gifts for themselves.

 2. It’s tax deductible.

-Ask charities for a receipt and you can write off the donation when you fill out next year’s taxes.
+Ask charities for a receipt and you can write off the donation when you fill out next year’s tax return.

 3. You can make a real difference.